CableDorado2/Ikemen-Plus-Ultra/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: ✨ Feature Request
-about: Suggest ideas for this project
+about: Suggest ideas for this project!
 title: ''
 labels: ''
 assignees: ''